 What You Can Learn From a Sewer Line Inspection

 Tree root intrusion into sewer lines is common in areas where landscaping includes tree species with extensive, aggressive root systems.
 While many root blockages can be cleared, in some cases the pipe may be irreparably damaged by the roots, and a new pipe must be installed.
 Older homes typically used sewer pipe materials such as coated tar paper that is now in a disintegrated state and collapsing.
 In addition, joint sealing materials utilized on vitrified clay pipes of the 1960s and 1970s were frequently cement or asphalt with an expected life of 25 to 30 years.
 If the house was built in that time frame, these joints may now be leaking.

 Why You Need a Pro

-To schedule a sewer line inspection in the Chicago area, contact the professionals at Black Diamond Plumbing & Mechanical.
+To schedule a sewer line inspection, contact the professionals at Black Diamond Plumbing & Mechanical.

 Image Provided by Shutterstock.com

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!

 Addison | Algonquin | Antioch | Arlington Heights | Aurora | Barrington | Bartlett | Batavia | Beloit | Belvidere | Bensenville | Bloomingdale | Bolingbrook | Buffalo Grove | Byron | Caledonia | Capron | Carol Stream | And Much More!VIew ALL